 The collapse we’re facing, that has now begun, is also our fault.
 Man-made.
 We have based our societies on intensive agriculture, a practice which demands more energy than it provides (and then provides a surplus which must be managed and defended, which demands more energy).
 We have created societies based on exploitation, of nature and of human nature, which has compelled us to ‘progress’ to a point, after thousand years of intensive agriculture, and a hundred years of hyper-intensive industrialisation, when there’s nothing left to exploit.
 Our ability to create more and more complexity from fossil fuels has only served to dig ever more rapidly through the raft we are floating on, while making it ever more flimsy and fragile; not to mention desolate, inhuman and hideously ugly.

 This is the principle reason why I have little to say about climate change; because, it doesn’t matter.
 It doesn’t matter if it’s happening or not.
 It doesn’t matter if it’s caused by CO2 or not.
 It doesn’t matter if it is an elite conspiracy or not.
-Civilisation is inherently self-destructive and we have reached the end.
+Civilisation is inherently self-destructive, and we have almost destroyed ourselves.
 This is not a doomer prophecy, it is a physical fact of the universe.
 You cannot exponentially expand complexity on finite, non-renewable sources of energy and you cannot run a hyper-complex society on an exhausted resource-base any more than you can literally split the moon in two.

 The stupendous technological and structural complexity of our civilisation can no longer be sustained by the energy that such complexity demands and so, as with every other civilisation that has collapsed before us (the Mayans are a good example), we’re entering a rapid period of contraction (manifesting as financial collapse; the inability of slaves and slave states to pay their debts).
-How rapid is hard to say, it could be a precipitous decline, over a decade or so, or even more rapidly — despite the emotional attraction of apocalyptic visions of the future, they are always a possibility — or it could take a generation or two — which is probably more likely — but in either case by the time children being born today are in their eighties, if they live that long, a drastically reduced world population will almost certainly be living in tiny villages again.
+How rapid is hard to say, it could be a mad, precipitous decline, over a decade or so, or even more rapidly — despite the emotional attraction of apocalyptic visions of the future, they are always a possibility — or it could take a generation or two.
+I don’t know.
+A hellish cliff-fall crash of unprecedented suffering looks more likely to me, but in either case, by the time children being born today are in their eighties, if they live that long, a drastically reduced world population will almost certainly be living in tiny villages again.
 It’s really only possible to maintain any other image of the future by assuming that we’ll find a way to literally split the moon in two.